About Beech Creek Power & Energy

 Our Solutions

-Beech Creek Power & Energy develops advanced tactical power and resilient microgrid solutions for defense, government, and mission-critical operations.
-We build deployable hybrid energy architectures that integrate generation, energy storage, controls, protection, and distribution into modular systems designed for austere environments, degraded-grid events, expeditionary operations, and other high-consequence missions.
+Our work centers on deployable hybrid energy architectures that integrate generation, Graphene Solid State Battery Energy Storage, power conversion, controls, protection, and distribution into modular systems engineered for austere environments, degraded-grid events, expeditionary operations, and high-consequence missions where failure is not an option.

-Unlike closed, stovepiped power solutions, our systems are built for integration.
-We architect to open, modular principles and align to MIL-STD-3071 interoperability objectives so diverse components can function as part of a unified, controllable power system.
-This gives customers cleaner integration paths, greater upgrade flexibility, reduced vendor lock, and a more durable foundation for future mission growth.
+Where most power solutions stop at delivery, our approach goes further.
+These systems are built for integration, architected around open, modular principles and aligned, where applicable, to MIL-STD-3071 interoperability objectives so diverse components can operate as a unified, controllable power system.
+The result is cleaner integration paths, greater upgrade flexibility, reduced vendor lock, and a more durable foundation for future mission growth.

-From man-portable configurations to containerized deployable systems, we focus on practical engineering, repeatable modules, clean interfaces, commissioning-ready integration, and sustainment-minded design.
-The result is power capability designed to be deployed, integrated, sustained, and evolved with purpose.
+From man-portable configurations to containerized deployable systems and larger microgrid EPC integration, the focus remains constant: practical engineering, repeatable modules, clean interfaces, and sustainment-minded design that can be deployed, integrated, evolved, and trusted mission after mission.

 Graphene Solid-State Energy Storage (GSS): A New Standard In Tactical Energy